UniStuttgart-VISUS/megamol-cmake-externals/README.md

 The system for including external dependencies in MegaMol is a process split into two phases, corresponding to CMake configuration and the build process.

-In the CMake configuration run, in which the external is first requested, it is downloaded from a git repository by providing a URL and tag (or commit hash), and configured in a separate process and folder.
-This is done to prevent global CMake options from clashing.
+In the CMake configuration run, in which the external is first requested, it is either downloaded from a git repository by providing a URL and tag (or commit hash), or a local version within the ```externals``` folder of the main source directory is used.
+It is then configured in a separate process and folder to prevent global CMake options from clashing.
 In later CMake configuration runs, this configuration of the external dependencies is not re-run, except when manually requested by setting the appropriate CMake cache variable ```EXTERNAL_<NAME>_NEW_VERSION``` to ```TRUE```, or when the URL, tag or build type change.

 When building MegaMol, all external dependencies are only built if they have not been built before.
 Afterwards, only by setting ```EXTERNAL_<NAME>_NEW_VERSION``` to ```TRUE``` can the build process be triggered again.
 This ensures that they are not rebuilt unnecessarily, but built when their version change.